TrigenSoftware/flexis-favicons/README.md

 #### Configuration

-Although optional, configuration can be defined through `.faviconsrc` JSON file in the root directory of the project
+Configuration file is optional.
+If needed, can be defined through `.faviconsrc` JSON file in the root directory of the project.

 Supported options: